Paperwork

 Paperwork Purpose More information

-Medical Certificate of Cause of Death To provide clarity on the cause of death and enable the family to register the death This certificate is issued by a doctor when the cause of death is clear.
-If the cause of death is unclear, the case is referred to the coroner and following a post mortem examination the body is released for the funeral.
-The coroner sends the necessary forms to the register office so that the death can be registered.
+Medical Certificate of Cause of Death This is the certificate which provides clarity on the cause of death, enabling the deceased’s family to register the death.
+If the cause of death is clear this certificate will be issued.
+If the cause of death is unclear, the death will be referred to the coroner.
+Following a post-mortem, the coroner will fill out and send the necessary forms to the register office and release the body for a funeral.

-Order for Burial / Form 101 Coroners' authorisation for burial release Similar to the Cremation 6 form, this is completed by coroners to authorise burial release if an investigation into the death is conducted.
-Prior approval from the coroner is necessary before proceeding with burial, granted via this form.
+Order for Burial / Form 101 Similar to a Cremation 6 form, this form is for coroners to complete to release a body for a burial.
+In the event that a coroner conducts an investigation into the death, prior approval from the coroner will be necessary before proceeding with the burial.
+This approval will be granted via the completion of this form.

 Arranging a funeral once you have the death certificate